 Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
-For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the dsPIC30F Family Reference Manual (DS70046).
+For more information on the device instruction set and programming, refer to the "dsPIC30F/33F Programmer's Reference Manual" (DS70157).

-This section describes the 32-bit general purpose Timer module (Timer2/3) and associated operational modes.
+This section describes the 32-bit general purpose timer module (Timer2/3) and associated operational modes.
 Figure 10-1 depicts the simplified block diagram of the 32-bit Timer2/3 module.
-Figure 10-2 and Figure 10-3 show Timer2/3 configured as two independent 16-bit timers; Timer2 and Timer3, respectively.
+Figure 10-2 and Figure 10-3 show Timer2/3 configured as two independent 16-bit timers, Timer2 and Timer3, respectively.

 Note: Timer2 is a 'Type B' timer and Timer3 is a 'Type C' timer.
-Please refer to the appropriate timer type in Section 23.0 "Electrical Characteristics" of this document.
+Please refer to the appropriate timer type in Section 24.0 "Electrical Characteristics" of this document.

 The Timer2/3 module is a 32-bit timer, which can be configured as two 16-bit timers, with selectable operating modes.
-These timers are utilized by other peripheral modules such as:
+These timers are utilized by other peripheral modules, such as: